Structure-Based or Structural Testing or Whitebox Testing Techniques

 Branch/Decision Coverage

 Branch coverage covers both (true and false).
-In this coverage, we try to cover all possible outcomes of each condition like if-else, for loop, and other conditional loops statements at least once.
+In this coverage, we try to cover all possible outcomes of each condition, like if-else, for loop, and other conditional loop statements, at least once.

-This is also one type of white box testing technique that ensures that every possible branch from each decision point in the code is executed at least once.
-To calculate Branch coverage, find out the minimum number of paths that ensure coverage of all the edges.
-We can use the TCAT-path to find out the decision coverage or branch coverage.
+This type of white box testing technique ensures that every possible branch from each decision point in the code is executed at least once.
+To calculate Branch coverage, find the minimum number of paths that ensure coverage of all the edges.
+We can use the TCAT path to determine the decision or branch coverage.

 In the above example, in case of traversing through a ‘Yes’ decision, path (A1-B2-C4-5-D6-E8), maximum numbers of edges (1, 2, 4, 5, 6, and 8) are covered, but edges 3 and 7 are left out.
 To cover these edges, we have to follow (A1-B3-5-D7).
 So by traveling through two paths (Yes, No), all the edges (1, 2, 3, 4, 5, 6, 7, 8) are covered.